Computational Technologies for Fashion Recommendation: A Survey: Complementary Fashion Recommendation

 \subsubsection{Other Methods}

-On top of the three main groups of methods, several other methods are also important and contribute to the development of this area.
-Yang \myet~\cite{yang2019interpretable} propose a non-metric method based on the decision tree.
+On top of the three main groups of methods, Yang \myet~\cite{yang2019interpretable} propose a non-metric method based on the decision tree.
 Their method enables the incorporation of rich attribute information of fashion items and connects item-level compatibility with specific attributes, offering an explicit and interpretable solution for the target problem.
 Boosted tree models are applied and defined as an ensemble of $T$ decision trees.
 They obtain the embedding of the $t$-th decision rule by combining the decision state embedding of all attributes:

 where $\vec{\mathbf{a}}_z = \mathbf{a}_z + \mathbf{s}_z$ is the decision state of the $z$-th attribute that combines attribute embedding $\mathbf{a}_z$ and its decision embeddings $\mathbf{s}_z$, $Z$ is the total number of attributes.
 The proposed model manages to explicitly model the high-order attribute interactions.
 The final prediction is made by combining the visual and rule features (referring to Fig~\ref{fig:compatibility_methods} (b)).
 The experimental results show that this method achieves good accuracy and interpretability.
 Also targeting better interpretability, as well as improving the recommendation accuracy, Song \myet~\cite{song2018neural} propose to distill the matching knowledge from the matching dataset and inject the knowledge into the model to refine the compatibility space learning and achieve improved performance.